Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 An effective revenue forecast sets the stage for an entire budgeting cycle.
 It’s what aligns the entire business with growth goals, creates the foundation for each department’s budget, and sets the stage for informed decision-making.

 There are multiple ways to model your top line.
 But before you worry about the nuts and bolts of modeling, you have to approach revenue forecasting as a project manager.
-There are three things to think about before you actually start the process of revenue planning:
+There are three things to think about before you actually start the process of revenue forecasting:

 • Timing.
 You’ll revisit your top-line plan consistently throughout the year.
 But the primary process ties directly to your annual planning cycle.
 For companies that end the year in December, you should be kicking off the revenue forecasting process in October, just after completing Q3.
 You have an idea of how the year will close out, and you can use that projected information to launch planning conversations about realistic/unrealistic growth.

 • Stakeholders.
 Prioritize alignment across necessary stakeholders as early as possible.
 What sales ops sees as the key drivers may not be the same as what the sales leader thinks — which may not be the same as what finance believes.
-The sooner you align with stakeholders on the approach to revenue planning, the smoother the process will be.
+The sooner you align with stakeholders on the approach to revenue forecasting, the smoother the process will be.

 Why Is Revenue Forecasting Important?